← Close

 Passport and I.D Card valid for over 6months (JPEG or PDF)

-At least 10 high-quality images of your previous projects or exhibitions, which could include unrealized proposals.
+-At least 10 high-quality images of your previous projects or exhibitions, which could include unrealized proposals.
 Each image must include captions and a short 5 lines description of the work.
-For videos/films, please provide links - DO NOT SEND AS ATTACHMENTS.
+For videos/films, please provide links - DO NOT SEND IN SEPARETED EMAILS AS ATTACHMENTS.

-The total size of the attachments should be below 4MB.
-Many free websites can be used to send heavy images such as WeTransfer.
+The total size of the attachments in the application form should be below 4MB.

-Applicants will be notified of the committee’s decision by December 22, 2023.
+Applicants will be notified of the Committee’s decision from December 23, 2024.

 Michel Onésio